CS 289A: Machine Learning

 However, please be honorable and don't suggest a project that

-you've already implemented as part of your research.
+you've already completed as part of your research.

 The initial proposal is primarily a proposal, and need not be long.